klinge/crowdsec-cloudflare-sync/README.md

 my local server to the edge servers on Cloudflare.
 So this project contains two small python scripts that cover my main needs.

-1. **update_blocklist**: contains a script that pulls data from the Crowdsec community blocklist (CAPI) and updates a Cloudflare IP filter list
-2. **update-waf-rules** contains a script that lists locally banned IPs from the Crowdsec engine on your server and updates a Cloudflare WAF ruleset

-To respect Cloudflare API rate limits they're made to be scheduled at fixed intervals - not run in real-time.

 ## Features

 - **Cloudflare integration** - Updates IP lists/rules via API